diarmidmackenzie/sdt-condensed/BPNT.md

 The heightened observation of what is currently occurring, which arises from mindfulness, can enable people to exercise greater control over these automatic responses, resulting in more of their behaviour being self-endorsed.

-A 2007 study showed that behaviour of individual with low dispositional mindfulness was more strongly influenced by nonconscious processes (as measured by the Implicit Association Test), compared to individuals with higher dispositional mindfulness.
+A 2007 study showed that the behaviour of an individual with low dispositional mindfulness was more strongly influenced by nonconscious processes (as measured by the Implicit Association Test), compared to individuals with higher dispositional mindfulness.

 A 2003 study showed that individuals more disposed towards  mindfulness exhibited greater congruence between their self-reported emotional states and their nonconscious emotional states, and greater clarity of emotional experience.